Database: Use cases

 Databases are used to support internal operations of organizations and to underpin online interactions with customers and suppliers (see Enterprise software).

 Databases are used to hold administrative information and more specialized data, such as engineering data or economic models.
 Examples include computerized library systems, flight reservation systems, computerized parts inventory systems, and many content management systems that store websites as collections of webpages in a database.

-Classification
+Classification terms

 One way to classify databases involves the type of their contents, for example: bibliographic, document-text, statistical, or multimedia objects.
 Another way is by their application area, for example: accounting, music compositions, movies, banking, manufacturing, or insurance.
 A third way is by some technical aspect, such as the database structure or interface type.
 This section lists a few of the adjectives used to characterize different kinds of databases.